cs1302uga/cs1302-tutorials/components/components.md

       Use this knowledge to add your newly created nodes to the sub-graph rooted at `this` similar to how they are added to the `VBox` node in the `ImageApp` class.
-      Your code will likely look something like this:
+      Your code will likely look something like the code below with additional statements to instantiate the components and connect
+      them:

       ```java
       public ImageLoader() {